 A: The year 2020 was special in the history of CPIC.
 We issued GDRs, raising capital and attracting experts.
 All the members of the 9th Board of Directors are now in place.
-With advanced philosophies and an international
+With advanced philosophies and an international vision, the new members are bound to enhance the decision-making capability of the company.
+Let me elaborate on this.

 First, there was big progress in innovation of mechanisms in 2020.
 In spite of the pandemic, we did not slacken in our effort.
 The agricultural insurance subsidiary was renamed China Pacific Anxin Agricultural Insurance Co.
 Ltd. to step up business integration and synergy to serve the entire Chinese market.
 The renaming of our health insurance operation would facilitate the implementation of the Health Strategy between 2020 and 2025.
 We used market-based mechanisms in recruitment, including a number of leading experts in big data, cloud computing, Internet operation and cyber-security.
 The board of CPIC Life has just passed the resolution on appointment of Mr. John Cai as General Manager (CEO).
-Through these long-term commitments and arrangements, we can create a favorable environment for expert attraction, long-term business performance and building of long-term capabilities.
+Through these long-term commitments and arrangements, we can create a favorable environment for experts attraction, long-term business performance and building of long-term capabilities.